A simple, budget-friendly chickpea curry in a warming tomato-onion gravy. Just 8 ingredients and 10 minutes of active cooking time!

-Like my Red Lentil Dal recipe, this may not be the most authentic Indian recipe out there.
+Like my Red Lentil Dal recipe and my Spinach Potato Curry recipe, this may not be the most authentic Indian recipe out there.
 But it’s quite simple, incorporating ingredients you should be able to find at your local grocery store.

 What Makes this Instant Pot Chana Masala so Nutritious?

 First, it’s loaded with chickpeas, which along with lentils, are the healthiest of the legumes.